iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 1 reviews"/>
 </p>

+> This app is fatally flawed.
+They designed it so that the only way to trigger an alert after you test positive is for a public health worker to call you after your positive test and give you a code.
+They didn't put the resources in place to make sure they could call everyone promptly, which makes the app pretty much useless.<br> :date: __2021-04-15 23:21:47__

 > This app takes too long to download on my Samsung Galaxy<br> :date: __2021-04-07 02:00:16__

 > Hasn't worked for the past 4 days.<br> :date: __2021-04-06 04:29:08__